ISS (UNITY)

 📖 About This Object

-ISS (UNITY) is an active satellite operated by United States, launched on 1998-12-04 from Cape Canaveral, Florida.
+ISS (UNITY) is an active satellite operated by United States, launched on 1998-12-04 from Cape Canaveral, Florida on the OV-105 ISS launch.
 With over 28 years in orbit, it has far exceeded many satellites’ design lifetimes.
-It orbits in Low Earth Orbit (LEO).
+It orbits in Low Earth Orbit (LEO) at altitudes between 415 km and 421 km with an inclination of 51.6°.
+It travels at approximately 27,585 km/h (7.66 km/s), completing one full orbit every 93 minutes — that’s roughly 15.49 orbits per day.
+Its near-circular orbit (eccentricity close to zero) means it maintains a very consistent altitude throughout each revolution.
+It is part of the Station constellation group.
+At its current altitude, the estimated orbital lifetime before atmospheric re-entry is ~1–3 years.
 Orbital Radar tracks ISS (UNITY) in real time using the latest two-line element set (TLE) data, providing live position, altitude, speed and orbital path updated continuously.

 🌍 Orbit Context